National Constitution Center

-Bring your casserole.
+Bring your own lunch or, for $1 per slice, have pizza.
 Beverages and dessert will be provided for everyone.
-(NOTE: No pizza this month.)

 Date: Every Friday